Onmel; Sporanox; Sporanox Pulsepak

 - Hearing loss has happened with this drug.
 Many times this has happened when this drug was taken along with quinidine.
 This will most often go away after this drug is stopped but may last for a long time in some people.
 Talk with your doctor.

 - Very bad and sometimes deadly liver problems have rarely happened with this drug.
 Sometimes this happened within 7 days of starting this drug.
-Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Belly pain.